What is a starter home?

 Think about the kind of house that home-renovation shows feature as the “before.”

-But whatever its condition, it’s the kind of home you can afford as a first-time buyer.
+But whatever its condition, a starter home is one that you can afford as a first-time buyer.

 How to find a starter home